 Best Candidates for SRP

 At your dental examination, our general dentists or hygienists will measure the areas between your gum and teeth with a small ruler-like instrument.
-In the event that your measurements are more than three millimeters, and your x-rays show evidence of bone loss, then gum disease treatment with scaling and root planing therapy may be recommended.
+In the event that your measurements are more than three millimeters, and your x-rays show evidence of bone loss, then gum infection treatment in Wyomissing, PA, with scaling and root planing therapy may be recommended.
 SRP can help to reduce the depths of your gum pockets to minimize the spaces in which disease-causing bacteria can hide and cause damage.
-A number of the early signs of gum disease include gums that are swollen, tender, bleed easily, appear red or are receding, and chronic bad breath (halitosis).
+A number of the early signs of gum disease include gums that are swollen, tender, bleed easily, appear red or receding, and chronic bad breath (halitosis).
 If gum disease is diagnosed in the periodontitis stages, scaling and root planing treatments may be recommended to treat the condition.
 However, cases of advanced periodontitis may also require a surgical approach to reestablishing periodontal health.

 The SRP Treatment Process

 Scaling and root planing is a deep cleaning that is performed in our office within one of our comfortable treatment rooms.
 In most cases, local anesthesia is used to numb the areas being treated, but we may also suggest sedation dentistry methods if you feel anxious during dental visits.
 Once you are comfortable, our hygienists will utilize an ultrasonic scaling tool and special scaling instruments to gently remove built-up tartar and plaque below the gumline.
 The root surfaces of affected teeth will also be planed (smoothed) to inhibit plaque and tartar accumulation and allow the gum tissues to heal.
 In general, the goal of SRP is to encourage the gums to heal and reattach to the roots, thereby minimizing pocket depths.
-We may also place locally delivered antibiotics within the periodontal pockets following SRP to helping keep bacterial levels down and facilitate the healing response.
+We may also place locally delivered antibiotics within the periodontal pockets following SRP to help keep bacterial levels down and facilitate the healing response.

 After Scaling and Root Planing

 Scaling and root planing is generally completed in quarters (or quadrants) of the mouth.
 Depending on the extent of the condition, scaling and root planing may be administered over the course of 1 – 4 visits with our team.
 Following your SRP treatment, you may notice minor gum tenderness and tooth sensitivity, which may be relieved with warm salt water rinses and over-the-counter pain relievers.
 Keeping up with a good at-home care routine of brushing and flossing each day is imperative to the health of your gums.
-To help you prevent further progression of gum disease and manage your periodontal health, our dentists may recommend periodontal maintenance visits, which includes very thorough professional cleanings every 3 – 4 months.
-These appointments take the place of biannual prophylaxis services and may be an essential component of a gum disease treatment program.
+To help you prevent further progression of gum disease and manage your periodontal health, our dentists may recommend periodontal maintenance visits, which include very thorough professional cleanings every 3 – 4 months.
+These appointments take the place of biannual prophylaxis services and may be an essential component of a gum disease treatment program and healing unhealthy gums.

 Is SRP Covered by Insurance?